-LOST: Claire, especially in season six when she learns that Kate was raising Aaron.
+Lost: Claire, especially in Season 6 when she learns that Kate was raising Aaron.
 And Kate herself qualifies as well in regards to Aaron.

 Mad Men: When her neighbor threatens to kill Sally Draper's dog, her mother Betty shoots his beloved pigeons with an air rifle.

 Major Crimes: Captain Sharon Raydor for her Foster Kid Rusty Beck.
 Don't fuck with him, or she will have your hide.